Keyboard shortcuts

 ) {

-// Iterate over entities with a TiledMapMarker component
+// Iterate over all map entities

-for map in q_maps.iter() {
+for map in map_query.iter() {

 }